charliewilliams/Larkhall-site/content/labs/_index.md

 - Design & Technology

 **Participants**
-- Up to 16 per session, usually working in pairs
+- Up to 16 per session, usually working in pairs.

+**Ages**
+- 13-18 or University

 **Length**
-- 120 min (60 min group instruction, 60 min exploration with
-opportunity to ask questions)
+- 120 min (60 min instructor-led workshop, 60 min independent exploration with opportunity to ask questions)

 **Requirements**
 - One computer for every pair of students.
 - Pre-downloading, installing and registering the free software (instructions and link provided on registration).
 Software runs on MacOS and Windows.
+- Demonstration screen/projector with HDMI input.

 **Prerequisites**
 - Participants need basic computer skills (open/save a file, attach a